joshnh/CSS-Snippets/README.md

 Type the snippet shortcode and then press <kbd>Tab</kbd> to complete the snippet.

 The snippets are listed below in alphabetical order.
 The '$1' indicates the initial position of the caret/s.
 Some snippets have been set up so that pressing Tab jumps the caret/s to the next predefined spot.
 It's a little tricky to explain, but any snippet that has a $1/$2/$3/etc. uses this technique.

 Feel free to play with, alter, expand, or ruin these snippets as you please.
-I only ask that if you come up with an incredibly handy snippet, or simply one that I have missed, that you let me know (via email, Twitter, GitHub or as a comment on the original [blog post][1]) so that I can improve these for everybody.
+I only ask that if you come up with an incredibly handy snippet, or simply one that I have missed, that you let me know so that I can improve these for everybody.
 Thanks!
-[1]: http://joshnh.com/2012/02/a-collection-of-css-snippets-for-sublime-text-2/ "The original blog post."

 ---